 better off dealing with your lender in court as quickly as

-possible, rather than risking further delay by going to FOS or
+possible, rather than risking further delay by going to AFCA.

 Just remember that a lender must take a number of steps before

 it can repossess your home, so don't panic.
-See behind on
+See problems paying your